Defunct schools in the Metropolitan Borough of Dudley: The Dudley School

 The school's final head teacher was Mr Joseph Kenneth "Ken" West, who was head for the final four years until the merger following the retirement of Mr Alfred "Fred" Austin (born Fredi Stiller as a Jew in Czechoslovakia in 1928; and who became Fred Austin upon his adoption by a British family at the outbreak of World War II).
 Mr Austin had been head since the formation of the Dudley School in 1975 and Mr West was a teacher of Mathematics at the school.

 Ian Austin, who served as Member of Parliament for Dudley North, was a pupil at the school from 1977 until 1983.
 He was the adoptive son of the school's former head teacher.

 Flax Hall Primary School

-Flax Hall Primary School was a primary school located in Sedgley, West Midlands, England.
+Flax Hall Primary School was a primary school located in Woodsetton, West Midlands, England.
 It was built in the 1950s in Eve Lane - on the border with Dudley - to serve a newly completed council housing estate which was developed on adjoining farmland.
+From 1954 to 1981 it was called Parkes Hall Primary School.
 Pupils attending were aged 5 to 11 years, but from September 1972 the school also provided education for 12-year-olds.
 Falling numbers on the school roll during the 1980s saw the local authority decide that it was no longer viable, and the school closed in July 1989, merging with Sycamore Green Primary School.
 However, the Flax Hall buildings were retained as an annexe to Sycamore Green until December 1991, when an extension to the main Sycamore Green site meant that all pupils were taught there and Flax Hall was converted into a community centre.

+52.5323°N 2.1012°W The community centre was demolished in 2019 and by the middle of 2020 had been replaced with a new housing estate, built on what is now called Shearing Close.